MATRIX30/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	10) 10-love_exponent_breath: this script displays the result of BREATH to the power LOVE
 	11) 11-binary_to_decimal: This script prints out the decimal representation of a binary number stored in variable BINARY
 	12) 12

+	13) 13-print_float: this script prints a floating point number to 2 decimal places
+	14)